 Members: All members should have relevant experience and strong relationships with community leaders.

-Ex-officio members: President and CEO, and CDO.
+Ex-officio members: President and CEO, and CDO

-Members are identified in the annual roster.
+Members are identified in the annual roster on the Board Portal.

 Note: The Executive Committee will be a committee of the Governance Charter. information below was copied from the Executive Committee Charter approved by the board September 2024.
 Changes to the information below will use Tracking.
 Changes will reflect the Executive Committee assuming responsibilities of the Bylaws and Charters Committee, the Compensation Committee, and the HR Committee.
 This paragraph is for your information only and will be deleted from the final Governance Charter.